dswanbon/Challenge-Portfolio-/README.md

 Conclusion:

 I conclude that I successfully created a passive portfolio that generally beats the market.
 My portfolio also reacts somewhat weakly to movements in the S&P 500, and illustrates that optimal portfolio models can be a viable investment strategy when complemented by robust statistics and weight restrictions that resemble what I used for my model.
-I also find that the Sortino ratio functions well as a quantitative model.
+I also find that the maximum Sortino ratio functions well as a quantitative portfolio model.
 Additionally I highlight some areas of improvement for my model that could further boost its Sharpe ratio.